Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

 \subsubsection{Bright end}

-The bright end of the IR LF was determined using high-resolution ALMA follow-up data of all the S2CLS UKIDSS UDS sources -- AS2UDS \citep{Stach_2019, Dudzeviciute_2020}.
-The main advantage of the ALMA data is the high resolution of the observations allowing for robust optical counterpart identification.
+The bright end of the IR LF was determined using high-resolution ALMA follow-up data of all the S2CLS UKIDSS UDS sources from AS2UDS \citep{Stach_2019, Dudzeviciute_2020}.
+The main advantage of the ALMA data is the high resolution of the observations, which allow for robust optical counterpart identification.
 Each source has two values of completeness associated with it -- one from the original S2CLS survey \citep{Geach_2017} and one from the ALMA follow-up observations \citep{Stach_2019}.
-To make sure the data used here is flux-complete, we limit the ALMA sample to sources with fluxes $S_{870}>4$\,mJy, for which the completeness in the ALMA maps was established to be close to 100\%.
-Since, as stated in \citet{Stach_2019}, for SCUBA-2 sources above $S_{850} \sim 3.5$\,mJy all the single-dish flux in ALMA maps has been on average recovered, we can treat ALMA $S_{870}>4$\,mJy sources as a flux-complete ($>80$\% completeness in the original S2CLS SCUBA-2 UDS map of \citealt{Geach_2017}) homogeneous sample.
+To make sure the data used here are flux complete, we limited the ALMA sample to sources with fluxes $S_{870}>4$\,mJy, for which the completeness in the ALMA maps was established to be close to 100\%.
+Since, as stated in \citet{Stach_2019}, for SCUBA-2 sources above $S_{850} \sim 3.5$\,mJy all the single-dish flux in ALMA maps, on average, has been recovered, we can treat ALMA $S_{870}>4$\,mJy sources as a flux-complete ($>80$\% completeness in the original S2CLS SCUBA-2 UDS map of \citealt{Geach_2017}) homogeneous sample.

-As discussed briefly in Section\,\ref{sec:data}, the IR luminosities were taken from \citet{Dudzeviciute_2020}, where two techniques were utilized to determine their values.
-One involving {\sc magphys} and the other involved fitting the available IR photometry to the modified blackbody curve, with the latter approach adopted in this work.
-In order to get reliable values of $L_{\rm IR}$ we limit our sample to sources with at least one {\it Herschel} SPIRE detection.
-We, therefore, require our sample to be 870${\rm \mu m}$-flux-complete ($S_{870}>4$\,mJy) and have at least one SPIRE detection.
-The median dust temperature of the sources in the AS2UDS sample was estimated by \citet{Dudzeviciute_2020} to be $\sim 30$\,K (with a 68th percentile range of 25.7- 37.3\,K).
-Adopting the modified blackbody curve with the 870\,${\rm \mu m}$ flux of 4\,mJy and the dust temperature of 37.3\,K (upper 68th percentile) we arrive at the conservative IR luminosity completeness limits of ${\rm log}(L_{\rm IR}/{\rm L_\odot})=12.5$ at $z<1.6$, rising to 12.75 and 13.00 at $z<3.2$ and $<5.7$, respectively (Table\,\ref{tab:be}).
+As discussed briefly in Section\,\ref{sec:data}, the IR luminosities were taken from \citet{Dudzeviciute_2020}, where in order to get reliable values of $L_{\rm IR}$, we limited our sample to sources with at least one {\it Herschel} SPIRE detection.
+We therefore required our sample to be 870${\rm \mu m}$ flux complete ($S_{870}>4$\,mJy) and have at least one SPIRE detection.
+The median dust temperature of the sources in the AS2UDS sample was estimated by \citet{Dudzeviciute_2020} to be $\sim 30$\,K (with a 68th percentile range of 25.7-37.3\,K).
+Adopting the modified blackbody curve of Equation\,\ref{eq:gb}, with the 870\,${\rm \mu m}$ flux of 4\,mJy and the dust temperature of 37.3\,K (upper 68th percentile), we arrived at the conservative IR luminosity completeness limit of ${\rm log}(L_{\rm IR}/{\rm L_\odot})=12.5$ at $z<1.6$, respectively rising to 12.75 and 13.00 at $z<3.2$ and $<5.7$ (Table\,\ref{tab:be}).